 On a self-guided tour, you can marvel at its suite of reception rooms known as the State Apartments, where great banquets and other regal ceremonies took place, as well as its Chapel Royal, which was added on in the early 1800s.

-Self-guided tours of the State Apartments and exhibitions should be booked online.
+Self-guided tours of the State Apartments and exhibitions should be booked online, although a limited number are available at the castle each day.

 One-hour guided tours of the State Apartments, Medieval Undercroft, Chapel Royal, and exhibitions are also available.